acwright/Chip8Kit/README.md

 # Chip8Kit

-A Swift Package for emulating the Chip-8 system!
+A Swift Package for interpreting Chip-8 ROM's!